See more about the 2023 Pulitzer winners in journalism, arts

 PUBLIC SERVICE AWARD: Mstyslav Chernov, Lori Hinnant, Evgeniy Maloletka, Vasilisa Stepanenko, The Associated Press

+The quartet of AP reporters won for their “courageous reporting” from the besieged city of Mariupol about the slaughter of civilians in Russia’s invasion of Ukraine.
 You can find a list of stories the team produced on our “Erasing Mariupol” page.

 BREAKING NEWS REPORTING: The Los Angeles Times